reside-ic/reside-ic.github.io/content/blog/translating-rmd.md

 Like using custom blocks, a tabset lets us write R Markdown as we would for a single language.
 We can still take advantage of syntax highlighting in RStudio and R Markdown managing the formatting of text.
 Using `.tabset .tabset-dropdown` allows users to switch between translations in the output document via a dropdown menu.
 This has the same disadvantage as custom blocks, it runs all code and so will be slower than using code chunks.

+The main title of the document won't be translated here, but we can include a heading for each tab which will be translated.
+To achieve this we need to use HTML heading tags e.g. `<h1>` as if we try to use standard R Markdown `#` this will break the tabbing.

 ## Conclusion

 When translating R Markdown in production projects we've used a mix of approaches.
 Custom blocks provide a good way to translate large sections of text as they enable us to take advantage of automatic formatting and syntax highlighting.
-Combining with code chunks for translating slow to produce plots enables us to keep the generation of documents performant.
+Combining with code chunks for translating slow-to-produce plots enables us to keep the generation of documents performant.

 The problem with all of the methods above is they don't scale well.
 They work fine for 2 or 3 languages but if you want to provide translations for more than this then the document starts to get long and complicated.
 There is a more scalable approach detailed in [StatnMap blog post](https://statnmap.com/2017-10-06-translation-rmarkdown-documents-using-data-frame/) which uses a data frame of strings which can scale by adding a new column for each new language desired.
-The cost of this is the R Markdown document is difficult to read.
+The cost of this is the R Markdown document is difficult to read so hard to maintain.

-I think would be worth investigating a scalable approach via multiple R Markdown documents, one for each language.
-Making the name conform to some convetion `<report>_fr.Rmd`, `<report>_en.Rmd` etc. would then give a way to build input filename and pass to `rmarkdown::render` to generate the report in the correct language programatically.
+I think it would be worth investigating a scalable approach via multiple R Markdown documents, one for each language.
+Making the name conform to some convention `<report>_fr.Rmd`, `<report>_en.Rmd` etc. would then give a way to build input filename and pass to `rmarkdown::render` to generate the report in the desired language programatically.
 This would mean it would be straightforward to add a new language and each additional language would not increase the complexity.